raghunandanbhat/1brc/README.md

 - Instead of one process reading line by line, multiple processes read the same file line by line.
 Chunk results are again aggregated using python `dict`
 ---
 #### Attempt 3
 - Better way of splitting the file based on size in bytes not based on number of lines.
 Removed extra steps to advance the file-stream position in file.
-Time down to 168 seconds.
+Time down to 162 seconds.
 - Split the file in 8 (or max cpu cores) parts of size `total_file_size / max_cpu_cores` bytes.
 Then dvance the file-stream position to next `\n` character.
 - This is to make sure that `readline()` always yields a complete line without breaks in between.
+---
+#### Attempt 4
+- Memory mapped chunks, then read line by line.
+Replace the `min()` and `max()` functions with basic `if a > b` checks.
+Finished in 76 seconds.
+- Values in the `dict` were also a `dict`, replaced them with a `list` and shaved off another ~10 seconds.
+Time down to 64 seconds.
+- Used 16 worker processes instead of default value- `os.cpu_count()` (or 8 in my case).